GSA/https/pages/faq.md

 However, DNS resolution is just one aspect of securely communicating on the internet.
 DNSSEC does not fully secure a domain:

-* Once DNS resolution is complete, DNSSEC does not ensure the privacy or integrity of communication between a client and the destination IP.
+* Once DNS resolution is complete, DNSSEC does not ensure the confidentiality or integrity of communication between a client and the destination IP.

 * No major web browsers currently inform the user when DNSSEC validation fails, limiting its strength and enforceability.